W0dan/PdfCraft/README.md

 The unit tests can drop their output in a file by uncommenting or adding a call to the method 'DumpToRandomFile()'.
 By default, no test shall write to the filesystem.
 I tend to dump the output only for the test I'm currently working on.

 Currently on the TODO-list:
-- Complete the support for the Base 14 Type 1 fonts,
+- improve the support for the Base 14 Type 1 fonts,
 - add support for images,
 - add support for TrueType fonts.